310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

               chiaki will scold me for this… he'll say, "ryuseitai are heroes of *justice*!"

-              mhm, mhm. i must be much more proper, so that i can be a good example to the children…♪
+              mhm, mhm. i have to be much more proper, so that i can be a good example to the children…♪
 				{% endbubble %}
 			</div>
         </div>